 - If you see a shark, alert others, stay calm and paddle away avoiding jerky, splashing motions and exit the water.
 Warn others.

 - Observe the signs.
 Beaches are posted if a large shark is sighted.
-Some like Stinson Beach have permanent signage.
+Some areas like Stinson Beach have permanent signage.
+Pacifica and Capitola have become sites where juvenile white sharks aggregate.
+Warn others.
 Tweet and Instagram to others using the #SharkWatch tag.
 Sharks patrol areas and are not locals so in time the shark will leave an area.

 Final Resort?
 Shark survivors have described striking the nose, eyes or gills as a successful (and last ditch) approach towards inducing the shark to release them.
 Return attacks with white sharks are extremely rare and the odds of survival are high with immediate stabilization and care.